04 December 2023

-The ultimate guide to a neat and tidy piece of sheet music.
+Everything you need to know to create a neat and tidy piece of sheet music

-If you are currently composing or arranging a piece of music, you will know that tidying up your score before completion is a challenge!
+If you are currently composing or arranging a piece of music (maybe even for the Pianist Composing Competition), you will know that tidying up your score before completion is a challenge!
 Our quest for perfection can drive us to tweak, change and edit more than we need to, with no real system in place.

 1. First things first….